 Create a Unique Brand Identity

 If your brand uses a specific typeface across its logo, print materials, and social media, uploading that same font to Wix ensures your website matches.
-Brand consistency builds recognition - visitors who see your materials in multiple places start to identify your font as part of your brand.
+If you have not created a logo yet, the Wix Logo Maker guide covers how to build a professional logo that incorporates your chosen fonts and colors.
+Brand consistency builds recognition.
+Visitors who see your materials in multiple places start to identify your font as part of your brand.
 Choosing a distinctive custom font for your Wix website helps you stand apart from competitors who are all using the same stock Wix fonts.

 Improve Readability